acts-project/acts/docs/core/magnetic_field.md

 field implementation is then expected to performa cast to the concrete type, and use the contents.

-An example of this is a conditions database handle that is derived from the event context, and is used by the magnetic field instance to retrieve the correct field values.
+An example use case of the context could be to look up conditions data / records for the value of the magnetic field at the time of the event.

 ## Field provider implementations in Core